 It's a seesaw, right?

-It's almost like if you're playing like a FIFA my player or something and you make somebody stronger, they have less agility, right?
+It's almost like if you're playing like a FIFA My Player or something and you make somebody stronger, They have less agility, right?

 So these things are genetic.

-You can't defy these things.
+You can't, you can't, um, you can't defy these things, right?

 So these things go in opposite directions.